 The refund shall be determined by a) the dollar amount paid for tuition, b) the dollar amount paid for the technology fee, c) the number of stages not yet completed and d) any amount owed for Study Materials never received or any amount owed for Study Materials returned in new, unopened condition.
-The eligible refund amount is calculated by taking the contracted tuition amount, then dividing that dollar amount by the total number of stages in the program, multiplying that amount by the total number of stages not yet completed by the total number of stages not yet completed by the total number of stages in the program, multiplying that amount of stages in the program, multiplied by the total number of stages not yet completed plus any money owed for Study Materials returned in new, unopened condition or never received.
+The eligible refund amount is calculated by taking the contracted tuition amount, then dividing that dollar amount by the total number of stages in the program, multiplying that amount by the total number of stages not yet completed, plus the contracted technology fee, divided by the total number of stages in the program, multiplied by the total number of stages not yet completed plus any money owed for Study Materials returned in new, unopened condition or never received.

-No refund is required for any student who cancels or is dismissed after completing 60%\ of the potential stages of instruction.
+No refund is required for any student who cancels or is dismissed after completing 60% of the potential stages of instruction.

-\The percentage applies to the majority of states; however, if a student's state (the state in which a student resides at the time of enrollment) is listed below, the corresponding verbiage will apply.
+The percentage applies to the majority of states; however, if a student's state (the state in which a student resides at the time of enrollment) is listed below, the corresponding verbiage will apply.